 Graduates of the Accountancy Program at ASU West accept positions as accountants, auditors, and internal auditors, while some students pursue business careers outside traditional accounting roles.
 Students are recruited by CPA firms, banks, other financial institutions, manufacturing companies, utilities, and government agencies.
-The curriculum in the undergraduate accountancy program provides the foundational requirements for professional certification as a Certified Public Accountant (CPA), Certified Management Accountant (CMA), or Certified Internal Auditor (CIA).
+The curriculum in the undergraduate accountancy program provides the foundational requirements for professional certification as a Certified Public Accountant (CPA), Certified Management Accountant (CIA).
 Additional coursework may be necessary for licensure.